 Skip to content

-Photo of a a woman holding her hands over her abdomen with blue overlay and off white sans-serif type with Filotimo flower above in pale blue
+Photo of a woman holding her hands over her abdomen with blue overlay and off white sans-serif type with Filotimo flower above in pale blue

 A study published in the Journal of Cystic Fibrosis examines the long-term effects of Elexacaftor/Tezacaftor/Ivacaftor (ETI) therapy on gastrointestinal (GI) symptoms in adults with cystic fibrosis (CF).
 While ETI therapy has been shown to significantly improve GI symptoms within the first 1.5 years, researchers found that these improvements may wane over time, underscoring the need for ongoing monitoring and symptom management.